-- Five core courses (15 credit hours): biostatistics, epidemiology, environmental health science, health policy/management, and social/behavioral health. - Concentration area courses (12 to 15 credit hours) - Field Placement (PBHL 7560, 6 credits) - Culminating Experience (Capstone) (PBHL 7800, 3 credits) - E-Poster presentation of the Culminating Experience - Electives to complete at least the minimum 44 total credit hours
+- Five-seven core courses (15 credit hours): biostatistics, epidemiology, environmental health science, health policy/management, and social/behavioral health. - Concentration area courses (12 to 15 credit hours) - Applied Practice Experience (APE) and Integrative Learning Experience (ILE) (9 credits) - E-Portfolio & E-Poster presentation of the APE & ILE on the final semester - Electives to complete at least the minimum 44 total credit hours

-NOTE: Students must receive a grade of 'B-' or higher in the five core MPH courses and departments will not accept grades below 'C' for classes taken as undergraduate deficiencies.
+NOTE: Students must receive a grade of 'B-' or higher in the five core MPH courses and departments will not accept grades below 'C'.
 Grade Point Average - To be eligible for graduation, students must maintain a 3.0 (B) average on the graduate transcript and on the program of study.
 Grades below C will not be accepted.